kw7oe/rok/README.md

 ## rok

-A minimal `ngrok` implementation in Rust.
+A minimal `ngrok` implementation in Rust, for educational purpose.

 _This is by no mean an idiomatic or correct Rust implementation.
 I am learning Rust and fairly new to writing networking code with `tokio`_.